shellrent/kraken-client/README.md

 - The type code and builder class of an exception report
 - The type code and builder class of an log report

-For more details see [laravel config file](/src/Laravel/config/config.php)
+For more details see the [configuration file](/src/Laravel/config/config.php)

 ## Phalcon